qyber-black/Code-MRSNet/README.md

 ### Prerequisites

-* Python 3.8 for main MRSNet.
+* Python 3.9 for main MRSNet.
 * Python 2.7 for pygamma basis set simulations.
 Unfortunately, PyGamma still requires Python 2.7 to run.
 It is not essential if you do not intend to use pygamma basis sets and we do provide the basis sets used in our experiments as a download.
 * MATLAB - Only required if you plan to simulate new FID-A spectra.
-Similar to PyGamma, the basis sets we used are in the the basis sets download.
+Similar to PyGamma, the basis sets we used are in the the basis sets downloaded.
 * Linux system packages:
     * Git-lfs for git submodule support: `git-lfs`
     * Install these using your package manager with root privileges.
 E.g. Debian based distributions: `sudo apt update && sudo apt install git-lfs`.